arunav-b/exploring-react/README.md

 # Learning React.js

-> This README is curated by extracting the key concepts of React and providing a brief explanation with some simple examples.
+> This document provides some key concepts of React with brief explanation and simple examples.
 The code for each of these examples is also available under the 0-learning-react directory of this repo.
-At the end of this page there is a list of projects which are also part of this repo.
+Most of the examples used in the initial sections of this repo is built using plain html.
+In the later part, we will explore how to build production grade single page application using React.
+At the end of this document there is a list of projects which are also part of this repo.

 <br/>